fabrice401/final-project-les-deux-mousquetaires/README.md

   - **Analysis**: The growth in Cluster 9 suggests a strong and continuous interest in feature extraction and machine learning technologies.
 This area is foundational to many AI applications, which likely drives the sustained increase in patent filings.

 ![](NLP_clustering/trend2.png)

+## Network

+## Scalability

+## References
+- Breschi, S., & Lissoni, F. (2001).
+Knowledge Spillovers and Local Innovation Systems: A Critical Survey. *Industrial and Corporate Change*, 10(4), 975-1005.
+- Griliches, Z. (1990).
+Patent statistics as economic indicators: A survey. *Journal of Economic Literature*, 28(4), 1661-1707.
+- Henderson, R., Jaffe, A., & Trajtenberg, M. (1998).
+Universities as a source of commercial technology: A detailed analysis of university patenting, 1965-1988. *Review of Economics and Statistics*, 80(1), 119-127.
+- National Academy of Sciences.
+(2017). *Building America’s Skilled Technical Workforce*.
+Washington, DC: The National Academies Press.
+- Narin, F., Hamilton, K. S., & Olivastro, D. (1997).
+The increasing linkage between U.S. technology and public science. *Research Policy*, 26(3), 317-330.
+- OECD.
+(2015). *OECD Science, Technology and Industry Scoreboard 2015: Innovation for growth and society*.
+OECD Publishing.
+- Porter, A. L., & Rafols, I. (2009).
+Is science becoming more interdisciplinary?
+Measuring and mapping six research fields over time. *Scientometrics*, 81(3), 719-745.
+- Singh, J. (2005).
+Collaborative networks as determinants of knowledge diffusion patterns. *Management Science*, 51(5), 756-770.

+## Acknowledgement

+We would like to express our sincere gratitude to Professor Jon Clindaniel for his excellent teaching and valuable advice throughout this course.
+We also extend our thanks to the course TAs, Adam and Wonje, for their timely assistance and support in addressing our questions.